 1kg cream cheese, softened

 1 1/2 cups caster sugar (This is very fine white sugar but not zucchero di velo.
-In Italy I either grind my white sugar or run in through a sieve to try to make it finer).
+In Italy, I either grind my white sugar or run it through a sieve to try to make it finer).

 1/4 cup lemon juice ( I prefer lime juice)